BradJonesLLC/docker-drupal/README.md

 + A default cron implementation via crontab, which runs only when not in development mode.
 Set the `SITE_URL` environment variable, so Drupal constructs appropriate self-referential URLs during cron.
++ Support for site-wide HTTP Basic authentication when the `HTPASSWD_USER` and `HTPASSWD_PASSWORD` environment variables are set, e.g., for a staging site.
+(Or mount in your own `/etc/.htpasswd` file to use.)

 ### Why ship with Xdebug?
 Won't it waste resources in production?
 Xdebug is not loaded/started when in development mode (see below),